Indomania

-Indomania or Indophilia refer to the special interest that India, Indians and their cultures and traditions have generated across the world, more specifically among the cultures and civilisations of the Indian subcontinent, as well those of the Arab and Western world, particularly in Germany.
+Indomania or Indophilia refer to the special interest that India, Indians and their cultures and traditions have generated across the world, more specifically among the cultures and civilisations of the Indian subcontinent, as well those of the Arab and Western world.
 The initial British interest in governing their newly absorbed territories awoke the interest in India, in particular its culture and ancient history.
 Later the people with interests in Indian aspects came to be known as Indologists and their subject as Indology.
 The opposite of Indomania is Indophobia.

 History

 Historically, Indian civilization which is one of the ancient great powers has been widely regarded as an amalgamation of diverse range of rich cultures.
 Due to its ancient civilization and contributions, there are accounts of notable people who visited the nation and reviewed it with praises.

 Philostratus, in his book Life of Apollonius of Tyana, recognized the experience of Apollonius in India, he writes that Apollonius described:

 In India I found a race of mortals living upon the Earth, but not adhering to it.
 Inhabiting cities, but not being fixed to them, possessing everything but possessed by nothing.

 2nd century Roman philosopher Arrian applauded India to be the nation of free people, he cites that he found no slaves in India at all, and he further added:

 No Indian ever went outside his own country on a warlike expedition, so righteous were they.

 During the Islamic Golden Age, polymaths Al-Biruni, the founder of Indology, authored the Tarikh Al-Hind (Researches on India), which recorded the political and military history of India and covered India's cultural, scientific, social and religious history in detail.
 Similar writings on India were also found from the work of Al-Masudi.

 Muslim rule of India however mainly took place much later.